ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/thursday/counts.md

     for x in *_star_alignment/*ReadsPerGene.out.tab; do echo $x; done

 This command takes all the files that we listed in step 1 and loops through them, one by one, and for every iteration, assigns the filename to the '$x' variable.
 Also, for every iteration, it runs whatever commands are between the 'do' and 'done'.... and every iteration the value of '$x' changes.
 The semi-colons separate the parts of the loop.
 The 'echo' command just prints the value of $x to the screen... in this case just the filename.
-However, instead, we will use our previously created command, but with $x instead of the filename:
+However, instead, we will use our previously created command, but with $x instead of the filename, and adding a few things:

-    for x in *_star_alignment/*ReadsPerGene.out.tab; do tail -n +5 $x | cut -f4 > $x.count; done

-After this command, all of the STAR directories should have a ReadsPerGene.out.tab.count file.

-NOTE: Workaround for using a symbolically linked 03-alignment directory:

     cd ../    # make sure you're in the dir above 03-alignment mkdir 04-Counts